Ah yes, Game Formalism.

 some kind of game?

-Post-ambulation: I actually like playing all sorts of “games”, games that are more like movies, or where they are pretty much not games, and games that are deep as fuck, like chess.
-I actually like those people I mentioned, too.
+Post-ambulation: I actually like playing all sorts of “games”, games that are more like movies, or where the games are pretty much not games, and games that are deep as fuck, like chess.
+I actually like those people I mentioned above, too.